Field Notes

 Setting Expectations

 $250,000 to $350,000.
-A starter cottage, roughly 900 to 1,200 square feet on a Katrina-style plan: simple gable roof, deep porch, correct proportions, disciplined selections.
+A starter cottage, roughly 600 to 1,050 square feet on a Katrina-style plan or simple American Farmhouse: simple gable roof, front porch, correct proportions, disciplined selections.
 Small, but built to the same standard as everything else we do.
 This is how young families and downsizers get real quality without a jumbo loan.

 $400,000 to $550,000.
 A three-bedroom family home in the 1,800 to 2,400 square foot range on one of our in-house designs, with quality finishes throughout and room in the budget for reasonable site work on a friendly lot.